Discover more from FrameLab

 Woke, as defined by The Atlantic, entails the adoption of unquestionably radical ideas or language with which most Democrats disagree.
-Of course, the fact that Democrats mostly disagree with these ideas does not prevent Republicans from labeling them as woke.
+Of course, the fact that Democrats mostly disagree with these ideas does not prevent Republicans from labeling all Democrats as woke.

 Conformity, sensitivity, radicalism

 For the most part, woke appears to be little more than a single-syllable replacement for “politically correct,” a word that was used in a similar way in the 1990s.
 The Merriam-Webster Dictionary defines “politically correct” as “conforming to a belief that language and practices which could offend political sensibilities (as in matters of sex or race) should be eliminated.”
 Oxford Languages defines the term as “conforming to prevailing liberal or radical opinion, in particular by carefully avoiding forms of expression or action that are perceived to exclude, marginalize, or insult groups of people who are socially disadvantaged or discriminated against.”

 Let’s break down these definitions, because they also tell us something about the true meaning of woke.
 The first element in both definitions is the idea of conformity.
 The second element in both definitions is the idea of sensitivity — specifically, political sensitivity around issues of sex or race.
 The Oxford definition also contains a third element, that of “liberal or radical” opinion.
 When you examine these elements in depth, it becomes quite clear that woke is simply a modern rebranding of political correctness: